springload/cdh-web/README.rst

 `cdhweb` is a Django+Mezzanine application that powers the CDH website with custom models for people, events, and projects.

+View `software and architecture documentation <https://princeton-cdh.github.io/cdh-web/>`_ for the current release.

+This repository uses `git-flow <https://github.com/nvie/gitflow>`_ conventions; master contains the most recent release, and work in progress will be on the develop branch.
+Pull requests should be made against develop.

 Development instructions
 ------------------------